ecmwf/ecflow/releng/imachination/k8s/README.md

 ## Known limitations

-- The deployment is not meant for production: the credentials in `config.yaml` are test values, and the certificate of the reverse proxy is self-signed.
+- The deployment is not meant for production: the credentials in `config.yaml` are test values, and the certificate of the reverse proxy is self-signed, unless one is provided.

 ## Removing the deployment